I Really Like You

 "I Really Like You" is a song recorded by Canadian singer Carly Rae Jepsen for her third studio album, Emotion (2015).
 It was written by Jepsen, Jacob Kasher Hindlin, Peter Svensson, and Steve DaMar; and produced by Svensson.
 The song was released as the album's lead single on 2 March 2015.

 "I Really Like You" peaked at number 14 on the Canadian Hot 100.
 Outside of Canada, "I Really Like You" topped the charts in Hong Kong and Scotland, peaked within the top ten of the charts in Czech Republic, Denmark, Finland, Japan, the Republic of Ireland, South Africa, and the United Kingdom, and peaked within the top 20 of the charts in Austria, Germany, Slovakia and Switzerland.
+It was the second-most-played song of 2015 on Japanese radio.
 The song's accompanying music video starred Tom Hanks and featured Justin Bieber, and was released 5 March 2015.

 Writing and production

 "I Really Like You" was written by Jepsen, Jacob Kasher Hindlin and Peter Svensson, and produced by the latter.
 According to Jepsen, the song's lyrics are about "that time in a relationship when it's too soon to say 'I love you,' but you're well past, 'I like you' and you're at the 'I really, really like you' stage."